svalio/atlassian-connect-express-encryption/README.md

 ## Getting Help or Support

-The `feebs` tools are currently experimental.
-With that said, feel free to [report issues](https://bitbucket.org/atlassian/node-feebs/issues?status=new&status=open).
+The `atlassian-connect-express` tools are currently experimental.
+With that said, feel free to [report issues](https://bitbucket.org/atlassian/atlassian-connect-express/issues?status=new&status=open).
 If you want to learn more about Atlassian Connect, you can visit <https://developer.atlassian.com/display/AC>.

 ## Contributing

-Even though this is just an exploratory project at this point, it's also open source [Apache 2.0](https://bitbucket.org/atlassian/node-feebs/src/master/LICENSE.txt).
+Even though this is just an exploratory project at this point, it's also open source [Apache 2.0](https://bitbucket.org/atlassian/atlassian-connect-express/src/master/LICENSE.txt).
 So, please feel free to fork and send us pull requests.